 The origins of Northeast New Jersey Legal Services (NNJLS) go back to the 1960s, a time when concerned attorneys and legislators realized the need to provide funding for legal services organizations and began forming non-profit organizations dedicated solely to providing legal assistance for the impoverished.
 Bergen County Legal Services, Hudson County Legal Services, and the Passaic County Legal Aid Society had their beginnings in this era.
 In 2003, these three legal services agencies merged to become Northeast New Jersey Legal Services.

 Today, NNJLS is one of the largest providers of free legal assistance in the state, serving a population of great racial, ethnic, and socio-economic diversity.
-NNJLS’s staff of experienced attorneys and support personnel provides free legal assistance to low-income people from all parts of its service area – from the urban centers of Paterson, Jersey City, and Hackensack to the more “rural” areas of northern Bergen and Passaic Counties.
-In 2016, over 10,000 people received free legal representation from NNJLS.
+NNJLS’s staff of experienced attorneys and support personnel provides free legal assistance to residents experiencing poverty from all parts of its service area – from the urban centers of Hackensack, Jersey City, and Paterson to the more “rural” areas of northern Bergen and Passaic Counties.
+In 2019, over 10,000 people received free legal help from NNJLS.

 NNJLS attorneys handle thousands of cases each year.
 Here are just a few examples of how our work makes a real and meaningful difference in people's lives.
 Names and other identifying informations has been changed.